Master of Arts in Teaching Special Education

 * Applicants who plan to, at least initially, complete the program on a part-time basis, may apply for admission during fall, spring or summer semesters in order to begin taking courses the following semester.

 Transfer Credit Policy

 An applicant or student from the M.A.T. in Special Education program can seek approval from the program director to accept up to six transfer credit hours from an accredited program.
-The courses proposed for transfer will be reviewed by the faculty advisors in the discipline area for relevancy to the program.
+The courses proposed for transfer will be reviewed by the faculty advisors.
 These courses must have a grade of B or higher, and may count toward the degree requirements.
 Courses with a grade of “Pass” or “Satisfactory” will not be accepted.

 Upon admission as a regular degree student, each candidate will be assigned a faculty advisor.
 The candidate should make an appointment with the advisor to complete an official Program of Study form.
 The Program of Study is not official until it is signed by the student, advisor, and program director and has been filed with the Graduate School.
 The candidate may not enroll in more than six hours of coursework without an official Program of Study.
 After coursework has commenced, needed changes in the Program of Study may be made in consultation with the candidate’s advisor and approved by the program director and department chair.

 The recommended Program of Study for the M.A.T in Special Education follows.
 Consult the program’s website or an advisor for the recommended sequence of coursework, as many courses are offered only once a year but have specific prerequisites.